Alamantus/OversimplifiedJS/README.md

 * There is no built-in audio support yet (as of version 0.5), so you'll have to do that yourself using your own HTML5 knowledge.
 It's not hard, but it's complicated and it falls outside of the time limit I restricted myself to for this first version.
 Feel free to build your own and send a pull request if you want it sooner.
 Just remember to keep in line with the code policy outlined below. :)
 * Basic browser mouse and keyboard scrolling controls are disabled on the canvas.
 You can right click and scroll outside of the canvas, but these default actions are disabled when hovering over the canvas!
 Likewise, the arrow keys and space bar will not scroll the page, period.
 Keep this in mind when choosing your camera size.
 * Don't make rooms that are smaller than your camera!
 I haven't tested this, but I think it'll just make things display weird...
 * Objects you create in rooms retain their properties after changing rooms!
 If you want objects to reset after changing rooms and returning, you'll need to manually set every property back to the value you want.
 To make things easier for you, you can use your `Room.DoLast()` function to do this when your room changes, but you'll need to specify each object's properties manually.
 Make sure you always Destroy unused objects or else they'll stick around in the Room for the whole game session.
+Destroy is used with  `object.Destroy()`.
 * You'll want to need to have each separate direction as a separate animation set on your sprite sheet(s) in order to indicate direction.
 This is beacause inverting images in any direction (using scale) is outrageously inefficient on HTML5 canvas and is not friendly to video games.

 Policy for Contribution